adidas/lakehouse-engine/lakehouse_engine_usage/sensor/sensor.md

 | **upstream_key**            | STRING         | Upstream key (e.g., used to store an attribute name from the upstream so that new data can be detected automatically).<br />This is useful for sensors that do not rely on Spark streaming checkpoints, like the JDBC sensor, as it stores the name of a field in the JDBC upstream that contains the values that will allow us to identify new data (e.g., a timestamp in the upstream that tells us when the record was loaded into the database).                                                                                                                                                   |
 | **upstream_value**          | STRING         | Upstream value (e.g., used to store the max attribute value from the upstream so that new data can be detected automatically).
 This is the value for upstream_key. <br />This is useful for sensors that do not rely on Spark streaming checkpoints, like the JDBC sensor, as it stores the value of a field in the JDBC upstream that contains the maximum value that was processed by the sensor, and therefore useful for recognizing that there is new data in the upstream (e.g., the value of a timestamp attribute in the upstream that tells us when the record was loaded into the database). |

+!!! note
-**Note:** to make use of the sensors you will need to add this table to your data product.
+    To make use of the sensors you will need to add this table to your data product.

 ## How is it different from scheduled jobs?